Plays an audio file from an external URL or the local filesystem.

 Unique ID for this audio playback

-Duration of the audio file, in milliseconds.
+Duration of the audio file, in seconds.

 Status of the current playback.